Learn about the billing page and manage your usage and costs when using ArcGIS Location Platform services.

 • End date: The end date for billing against this purchase order.
 After this date no further charges will be billed on this purchase order.

-If your purchase order expires or the remaining balance goes negative, your account will be suspended.
-Contact Esri customer service to apply an updated purchase order or change the payment method to a credit card.
+If your purchase order expires or the available balance goes negative, contact Esri customer service to apply an updated purchase order or change the payment method to a credit card.
+Inactive purchase orders can also be viewed under this tab.

-If you have a purchase order active on your account you will not be able to apply a credit card from this page.
-In order to do this you must contact your account manager or Esri sales.
+If you have a purchase order active on your account, you cannot apply a credit card from this page.

 Vouchers

-On this page you can enter a new voucher and review the vouchers that have been applied to your account, the amount, and date of expiration.
+On the Payment method tab, you can redeem a new voucher code and review the previous vouchers that have been applied to your account.

 Vouchers are assigned by Esri with an amount (in USD) and an expiration date.
 This is effectively a credit applied to your account that must be used by the expiration date.
-To enter a new voucher, enter the voucher code assigned to you in the enter voucher code field and then click redeem.
+To enter a new voucher, enter the voucher code assigned to you in the Voucher code field and then click Redeem.

 With a voucher applied that has an available balance and a future expiration date you will be able to enable pay-as-you-go, even if you have no other payment method.
 Any available free tier of service is applied before billing against the voucher balance.
 Once the voucher balance goes negative and you have no other payment method, your account has all privileges removed for all services without a free tier or the free tier if fully consumed.
 You must wait until the next billing cycle when your free tier is refreshed.
 To avoid this, add a payment method.